panglesd/slipshow/docs/faq.rst

    :local:

-How can I send my slipshow to someone
+How can I send my Slipshow to someone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   ..
      I have no perfect answer to this question.
-If you use a CDN to get the engine, you can send them the ``.html`` file, but once the download it, they will still need internet to see the slipshow, and won't be able to look at it later offline.
+If you use a CDN to get the engine, you can send them the ``.html`` file, but once the download it, they will still need internet to see the Slipshow, and won't be able to look at it later offline.
 If you use a local install, you can just pack or zip your folder and send them the whole packed folder.
-However, they will need to unpack or unzip the file they receive to see the slipshow, not just click on the file as with a pdf.
+However, they will need to unpack or unzip the file they receive to see the Slipshow, not just click on the file as with a pdf.
 If you have an idea on how to pack a project so that it can be easily sent and opened in every paltform, please tell me!

 The compiled file is a standalone html file!
 Just send that, no dependencies.